 Engines from OpenSSL versions 1.0 and 1.1 are not compatible with OpenSSL 3.0.
 When configuring and using an OpenSSL engine, ensure it has been made for version 3.0.

 If the private key that corresponds to the public key stored in the certificate resides on an external HSM, select Private key stored on Hardware Security Module (HSM), and enter the name of the Certificate Realm.

-To use the API Gateway’s PKCS#11 engine to access objects in an external HSM, the corresponding HSM provider and certificate realms must also be configured.
+To allow the API Gateway’s PKCS#11 layer to access objects in an external HSM, the corresponding HSM provider and certificate realms must also be configured.
 For more details, see Configure HSMs and certificate realms.

 Configure HSMs and certificate realms

 Certificate realms are abstractions of private keys and public key certificates, which mean that policy developers do not need to enter HSM-specific configuration such as slots and key labels.
 Instead, if a private key exists on an HSM, the developer can configure the certificate to show that its private key uses a specific certificate realm, which is simply an alias for a private key (for example,

 For example, on the host machine, an administrator could configure the